viorble/Lecture-Database/ch02_data_models.md

 # Review Questions
 - Why data models are important?
 - What are the data model basic building blocks
-- How the major data models evolved
+- How have the major data models evolved
 - Explain NoSQL characteristics
 - What are the four levels of data abstraction